exasol/script-languages-release/README.md

 Once it is successfully uploaded, it will print the ALTER SESSION statement that can be used to activate the script language container in the database.

-## How to activate a script language container in the database
+### How to activate a script language container in the database

-If you uploaded a container manually you can generate the language activation statement with
+If you uploaded a container manually, you can generate the language activation statement with

 ```bash
 ./exaslct generate-language-activation --flavor-path=flavors/<flavor-name> --bucketfs-name <bucketfs-name> \